Here's something most nutritionists won't tell you: alcohol does not make you store more fat.

 It's one of many myths about booze and tied to why people struggle to find a happy medium between having a social life and gaining weight.

-In fact, research suggests that the relationship between alcohol and fat loss is fairly simple.
+In fact, research suggests that the relationship between alcohol consumption and fat loss is fairly simple.
 One alcoholic drink at dinner isn’t enough to blow your diet, but a 2015 study from Current Obesity Reports says that three drinks a night could easily derail progress.

 While 3 drinks per day might seem a little aggressive for some, the bigger point is that the range (1 drink to 3 drinks per day) makes it hard to know the sweet spot where you can still have alcohol and stay fit.